mongoose-os-libs/prometheus-metrics/README.md

 and calling that from `metrics_handle()`.

 This mechanism provides bilateral _non intrusion_:
-*   Libraries will not be intruded by `prometheus-metrics` if it is not included (based on guards on `MGOS_HAVE_PROMETHEUS_METRICS` statements).
+*   Libraries will not be intruded by `prometheus-metrics` if they are not included in the app's `mos.yml`.
+This is based on guards on `MGOS_HAVE_PROMETHEUS_METRICS` statements.
-*   `prometheus-metrics` is will only pick up metrics from libraries that are used (based on guards on `MGOS_HAVE_*` statements).
+*   The `prometheus-metrics` library will only pick up metrics from libraries that are included in the app's `mos.yml`.
+This is based on guards on `MGOS_HAVE_*` statements.

 #### Application Specific Metrics

-Users are able to add their own metrics by installing a handler function.
+Users are able to add their app's own metrics by installing a handler function, which is called at the end of `metrics_handle()`:

 ```
 #include "mgos_prometheus_metrics.h"